 \item Alice $\rightarrow$ Bob: Session Key Confirmation

-After received Authentication Response from Bob, detailed in 2), Alice checks if this message is from Bob by validating $PK_B$ and $BC ADD_{B}$, with one more verification of $ADD_B$ by comparing the plain text and decrypted $ADD_B$ from $SK_B$ encrypted message.
-Then, it chooses a session key or generates a session key by using the $nonce1$ and $nonce2$ for key negotiation and sends the session key confirmation message to Bob.
+After receiving the Authentication Response from Bob, detailed in 2), Alice checks if this message is from Bob by validating $PK_B$ and $BC ADD_{B}$, with one more verification of $ADD_B$ by comparing the plain text and decrypted $ADD_B$ from $SK_B$ encrypted message.
+Then, it chooses a session key or generates a session key by using the $nonce1$ and $nonce2$ for further key negotiation and sends the session key confirmation message to Bob.

-\item Once the session key has been exchange, a secured communication channel is set up with proposed mutual authentication protocol. \end{enumerate}
+\item Once the session key has been exchanged, a secured communication channel is set up with the proposed mutual authentication protocol. \end{enumerate}

 By completing mutual authentication without third-party involvement, users' privacy is kept to their own with easy identity management, as the BC ADD can be kept the same as a mobile phone number or e-mail address in the era of decentralization.

 BeMutual is a great help to solve the identity crisis in cybersecurity and communication security.
 RAN elements with BE-RAN can easily verify other RAN elements within or among other RAN networks, as the RAN elements are now globally authenticated.
-A great use case of it would be stopping fake base station.
-Once the UE has a list of trusted base stations from a trusted blockchain ledger maintained by communities and MNOs (the temper-proof and consensus will ensure the correctness of record), it will never connect to unauthorized base stations.
+A great use case of it would be stopping fake base stations.
+Once the UE has a list of trusted base stations from a trusted blockchain ledger maintained by communities and MNOs (the temper-proof and consensus will ensure the correctness of the record), it will never connect to unauthorized base stations.